jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

     make viewResults

-Before the flow variables can be seen in Paraview, the results have to be
+Before the flow variables can be seen in Paraview:
-* marked as visible in the pipeline browser
+* the results have to be, marked as visible in the pipeline browser (eye in picture below),
-* to be decomposed `Case Type: Decomposed Case`, if the results are calculated on multiple cores.
+* if the results are calculated on multiple cores, the results must be decomposed,
+  select `Case Type: Decomposed Case` and click on `Apply`
+* the last timestep (even for a mesh) has to be selected from the dropdown menu,
-* selected for a special flow variable (e.g. U)
+* a flow variable from the results (e.g. p, U, ...) must be selected.

 ![](doc/resources/paraview-first-settings.png)